jordanlgraves/geneforge/README.md

 - Finds alternative files if the selected files are not valid
 - Allows the agent to select appropriate files based on the user's request (e.g. "I want a **NOT gate** for **E. coli**")

+## Integrations

+Currently, each integration is managed separately in the `ext_repos` directory.
+My current workflow adds the individual repos to the `PYTHONPATH` and then imports them in the individual integration files.
+This allows me to use the tools in the rest of the project.
+This will need to be revisited in the future to prevent dependency conflicts.

 ## Examples